Title: “What Is EMDR Therapy for Trauma—and Could It Help You Heal?”

-This is where EMDR therapy can help.
+This is where EMDR, a form of trauma therapy, can help.

 What is EMDR?

 EMDR stands for Eye Movement Desensitization and Reprocessing.
-It’s a powerful, evidence-based therapy developed by Dr. Francine Shapiro to help people heal from traumatic and distressing experiences.
+It’s a powerful, evidence-based therapy developed by Dr. Francine Shapiro to help people heal from PTSD, and traumatic and distressing experiences.
 EMDR doesn’t require you to retell your whole story in detail.
 Instead, it helps your brain reprocess traumatic memories so they no longer feel overwhelming or stuck.

 Our brains have a natural way of healing from difficult experiences—just like our bodies know how to heal a cut.
 But sometimes trauma can block this healing process.
-EMDR helps clear the blockage and allows your nervous system to do what it was built to do: move toward balance, peace, and resolution.
+EMDR helps clear the blockage and allows your nervous system to do what it was built to do: heal trauma, and move toward balance, peace, and resolution.

 How Does It Work?